Realistic Pantry Organization

 What to Buy for Your Pantry

 I know it can be a little frustrating to wait until this stage of the project to buy your organization pieces, such as baskets, boxes, and other storage solutions.
 But there is a reason I wait!
-If you try to purchase before the clean-out phase, you most likely will be buying the wrong items, not enough, or your sizing could be off.
+If you try to purchase before the clean-out phase, you’re most likely to buy the wrong items, not enough, or the wrong size.
 Once you have your like items sorted, you can purchase all the right pieces and the right amount.
 One bonus during the clean-out phase, I am willing to bet you find pieces to re-purpose in this space.

 Turn Dark to Light

-In the before pantry pictures, you can see the back walls between the shelving are painted the same color as the trim/shelves, which ultimately feels like a dark cave.
-That heavy feeling of darkness is often found in pantries and even closets as most do not have any natural light.
-To tackle that heavy dark feeling, I opted to add a hint of softness to our pantry by adding a light-colored watercolored wallpaper!
-And the best news is the wallpaper is peel and stick.
+In the Before pantry pictures, you can see the back walls between the shelving are painted the same color as the trim/shelves, which ultimately feels like a dark cave.
+That heavy feeling of darkness is often found in pantries and even closets, as most lack natural light.
+To tackle that heavy, dark feeling, I opted to add a hint of softness to our pantry by adding a light-colored watercolor wallpaper!
+And the best news is the wallpaper is peel-and-stick.
 So, in a year or two, when I want a change, it easily comes right off the wall!

 What Makes it Cohesive

 Now we have our space cleaned, items organized into piles, and the base of our room feels lighter, how do we accomplish that Pinterest worthy appearance?
 By building a cohesive appearance throughout.
-I approach organizing a pantry just as I design any space.
+I approach organizing a pantry the same way I design any space.
 Think of your pantry as a display shelf.

 Shop My Go-To Organization Storage Pieces